-Oregon shooting at county fair leaves two people injured, two suspects in custody: police
+Oregon shooting at county fair leaves one person injured, two suspects in custody: police

-The two victims have non-life-threatening injuries, police said
+One victim has non-life-threatening injuries, police said

-A shooting at the Lane County Fair in Eugene, Oregon on Saturday afternoon left two people injured with non-life-threatening injuries, according to police.
+One person was shot in the arm during a shooting at the Lane County Fair in Eugene, Oregon on Saturday afternoon, according to police.

-The Eugene Police Department also said they have two suspects in custody.
-The shooting occurred around 4:00 p.m.
-Pacific Time.
+The Eugene Police Department said they have two suspects in custody.
+The victim was transported to a local hospital with non-life-threatening injuries.

 A video posted on Twitter appeared to show a man telling someone to put a gun away.

-WARNING: THESE VIDEOS CONTAIN GRAPHIC CONTENT
+WARNING: THIS VIDEO CONTAIN GRAPHIC CONTENT

+Wesley Hicks, an Oregon resident who was about 20 yards away from the shooting, told Fox News that security guards quickly moved in when a fight broke out.

+Another witness told KEZI that the gun went off when security tackled the man to the ground, and the bullet hit a female bystander in the arm after ricocheting off the ground.

-Another video posted to Facebook showed hundreds of people exiting the fair following the shooting.
+Another video posted to Facebook showed hundreds of people exiting the fair after the shooting.

 CLICK HERE TO GET THE FOX NEWS APP